longNguyen010203/Youtube-ETL-Pipeline/README.md

  - **Architecture**: I understand and grasp the `ideas` and `architecture` of today's popular and popular big data processing tool, `Apache Spark`.
  - **Installation**: I learned how to install popular data processing, visualization and storage tools such as: `Metabase`, `Streamlit`, `MinIO`,... with `Docker`
  - **Setup**: I know how to setup `Spark Standalone Cluster` using `Docker` with three `Worker Nodes` on my local machine

+### 📈 Overall Growth:
+Each part of this project has helped me understand more about how to build a data engineering, data management project.
+Learn new knowledge and improve my skills in future work

 ## 💭 How can it be improved?
  - Add more `data sources` to increase data richness.